 Although CIA did not instigate the coup that ended Allende’s government on 11 September 1973, it was aware of coup-plotting by the military, had ongoing intelligence collection relationships with some plotters, and—because CIA did not discourage the takeover and had sought to instigate a coup in 1970—probably appeared to condone it.
 There was no way that anyone, including CIA, could have known that Allende would refuse the putchists’ offer of safe passage out of the country and that instead—with La Monedam Palace under bombardment from tanks and airplanes and in flames—would take his own life.

-The Republican administration in Washington was happy to see Allende overthrown.
-Henry Kissinger has been described as saying, "I don't see why we have to let a country go Marxist just because its people are irresponsible." [note] Kissinger was to describe the coup against Allende as indigenous, and he would deny his or the Nixon administration's involvement in it.
+Henry Kissinger has been described as saying, "I don't see why we have to let a country go Marxist just because its people are irresponsible." note32 Kissinger was to describe the coup against Allende as indigenous, and he would deny his or the Nixon administration's involvement in it.